 The curriculum is rich in language arts, and based on the common core standards.
 Through a strong interdisciplinary focus, children gain a substantial body of knowledge along with the ability to make connections between various areas of learning.
 Through hands on experiences, students test scientific methods and gain insight into their local and global communities.
 As children grow, they learn to see themselves as writers, historians, problem-solvers, and scientists.
 Their vivid imagination and creativity are also explored in the dance studio, in the art room and in enrichment classes.

-For more information about the Elementary School, please contact Fanwood's Director of Academics: Jennifer Labriola-Megee 914-259-8022 (vp) firstname.lastname@example.org
+For more information about Elementary School, please contact the Principal of the Pre-K/Elementary program: Jennifer Labriola-Megee 914-259-8022 firstname.lastname@example.org